valeriog2023/Networks/Tunnels and VPNs.md

 * ESP in tunnel mode adds 20 Bytes for a tunnel IP Header.
 (Transport mode doesn't).

 So overall MAXIMUM ESP(AES) overhead = 10 + 12 + 31 = 53.
 Obviously the padding cannot be odd, so use 54 as the MAXIMUM overhead.
-The adjust-mss size should consider additional 20 bytes for TCP Header
+The adjust-mss size should consider additional 20 bytes for TCP Header (and possibly another 20 for an inner IP header)